 Asahi Shinbun Tokyo Local News Reporter Harada Akemi

-BL (Boy’s Love), the genre well-loved by fujyoshi (腐女子, lit. rotten women – women who like comics depicting male homosexual love).
-They are comics and novels about romance between men, written largely by women, for women.
+BL (Boy’s Love), the genre well-loved by “fujoshi” (腐女子, which literally means “rotten women” – women who like comics depicting male homosexual love).
+They are comics and novels about romance between men, primarily written by women, for women.
 I’m not well-versed on the topic, but I have read some of these comics.
 BL is based purely on the fantasies of women.
-What do gay men think of BL and fujyoshi?
+What do gay men think of BL and fujoshi?

 What should I do if they get angry?